 05 Jul Enabling innovation in agriculture

-We have launched a premier research award that will encourage innovation in the Taranaki agricultural sector.
-The award is jointly funded by Massey University and the Bashford-Nicholls Trust (managed by BAF – Bishop’s Action Foundation).
-Pivot: Enabling Innovation in Agriculture offers a maximum value of $100,000 per annum, equally funded by the Trust and Massey.
+Pivot: Enabling Innovation in Agriculture is our premier research award that encourages innovation in the Taranaki agricultural sector.
+The award is jointly funded by Massey University and the Bashford-Nicholls Trust (managed by BAF – Bishop’s Action Foundation) and offers a maximum value of $100,000 per annum, equally funded by the Trust and Massey.

 The successful inaugural recipients of the Pivot Award will explore the relationship between regenerative food systems, sustainable livelihoods and thriving communities.
 The project will be action research, undertaken in partnership between Farm Next Door, a growing network of small-scale urban organic market gardens in central New Plymouth and Massey University researchers and associat